-While dire wolves have gained immense popularity over the last couple years thanks to HBO's hit series "Game of Thrones," many people still have no idea that these animals derive from our own world — and less the one of fantasy dreamed up by author George R. R. Martin.
+While dire wolves have gained immense popularity thanks to HBO's hit series "Game of Thrones," many people still have no idea that these extinct animals derived from our own world — and less the one of fantasy dreamed up by author George R. R. Martin.

-For an estimated 1.79 million years, dire wolves roamed North America — averaging five feet in length and weighing between one hundred and ten pounds to one hundred and seventy-five pounds.
-They were roughly 25% larger than today's largest gray wolf, with a head that was broader, larger in size, and heavier.
+For an estimated 1.79 million years, dire wolves roamed North America — averaging 5 feet in length and weighing between 110 pounds to 175 pounds.
+They were roughly 25 percent larger than today's largest gray wolf, with a head that was broader, larger in size, and heavier.
 10,000 years ago, along with mammals like mammoths and mastodons, the dire wolf went extinct — but at least one effort is underway to replicate what they may have looked like.

 Since 1988, The Dire Wolf project has been working to create a domesticated large breed of dog that mimics the feral characteristics of its ancient cousin.
 The first litter crossed an Alaskan Malamute with a German Shepherd.
 Subsequent mixings gave rise to a new breed called the American Alsatian.
 You can see the dogs in action in the video above.